|

 some African countries.

-Strangely, there are no reports about the use of Enigma by the
+There are no reports about the use of Enigma by the

-about the Allied codebreaking achievements during WWII,
+about the Allied codebreaking successes during WWII,

 but it has since become clear that they were well informed through espionage.